RedisLabs/redisraft/README.md

 [Raft Consensus Algorithm](https://raft.github.io/) as a Redis module.

-Using this module it is possible to form a cluster of Redis servers which provides the fault tolerance properties of Raft.
+Using this module it is possible to form a cluster of Redis servers which provides the fault tolerance properties of Raft:

-The main capabilities are:
 1. Leader election.
 The servers elect a single leader at a time, and only the leader is willing to accept user requests.
 Other members of the cluster will reply with a redirect message.